catenax-ng/product-traceability-foss-backend/README.md

 ./gradlew testAll
 ```

-*Please note that following task depends on `integrationTest` task, so it's required to have [Docker Engine](https://docs.docker.com/engine/) running.*
+*Please note that this task depends on `integrationTest` task, so it's required to have [Docker Engine](https://docs.docker.com/engine/) running.*

 #### Generating OpenAPI clients